 As an aside, there may also be a completion bond in play, which is a fancy phrase for an insurance policy that ensures you will finish the movie (including ugly legal mechanisms to ensure completion).
 That’s beyond the scope of this article.

 We Raised the Money, Shot the Film.
 Now What?

-Next, the manner in which the money will return to your production after the film is sold, licensed, put in theaters, on TV etc, is commonly called a financial waterfall in Hollywood.
+Next, “how” the money will return to you after the film is sold, licensed, put in theaters, on TV etc, is commonly called a financial waterfall in Hollywood.

 Or more simply, the “waterfall.”

 To keep this simple, let’s assume there are no bank loans, and your movie is fully financed by private equity.
 Uncle Bob and his pals went nuts.
 Grazie, Uncle Bob.

 Step 1 – Investor get paid back + a Premium.

 The first step of the equity waterfall, is a basic principle.